code4recovery/12-step-meeting-list/readme.txt

 == Installation ==
 1. Upload files to your plugin folder.
 2. Activate plugin.
+3. Go to Settings > Permalinks and Save Changes.
-3. Enter meetings.
+4. Enter meetings.
-4. The meetings archive should now be displaying data.
+5. The meetings archive should now be displaying data.
 You may also use the meetings_get() tag.

 == Frequently Asked Questions ==